synio-wesley/laravel-gmail-service-account-mail-driver/README.md

 composer require synio/laravel-gmail-service-account-mail-driver
 ```

+### Setup at Google

+*I initially used [this guide](https://ebstalimited.zendesk.com/hc/en-us/articles/360017031473-How-to-a-create-a-Gmail-service-account) with screenshots to perform these operations.
+It might help you out better.*

 Before you can use this package, you need to configure the following in Google Cloud Platform Console:

 - Enable GMail API for a project